 The project will result in elevations of selenium, nitrite, dissolved cadmium, and sulphate in receiving waters, potentially causing serious impacts to fish and other aquatic species.

 Project impacts to steelhead have been underestimated, and could be significant at a population-level

 Salmon Safe Mining

-We are working to ensure the renewable energy revolution does not happen on the back of dirty mining in British Columbia.
-SkeenaWild has published a report specifying what responsible (salmon-friendly) mining is and how it can be achieved.
-The criteria in the report is based on existing standards such as Initiative for Responsible Mining Assurance (IRMA) and past research SkeenaWild has undertaken on metal contamination on salmonids.
+Our goal is to ensure the renewable energy revolution does not happen on the back of dirty mining in British Columbia.
+Increasingly, British Columbia’s mining regulators are promoting the province as a responsible jurisdiction for mining investment.
+As we transition to a low carbon future, supply chains and investors are demanding better mining practices for sourced materials.
+Indeed, protecting environmental and social values and respecting Indigenous rights is essential if BC hopes to participate as a leader in the shift to a greener future.
+SkeenaWild published a report specifying what responsible (salmon-friendly) mining is and how it can be achieved [LINK].
+The criteria in the report is based on existing standards, such as the Initiative for Responsible Mining Assurance (IRMA), and past research SkeenaWild has undertaken on heavy metal and selenium contamination on salmonids.

 SkeenaWild has been working with our partners to understand and raise awareness about mining issues in the region.
 Selenium contamination is an area of particular concern.
 Selenium has significant effects on salmon and no treatment procedures for removing selenium from contaminated water have been effectively implemented at an operational scale in British Columbia.